Greginkansas/-openhab-openhab1wiki/Controlling-openHAB-with-your-voice.md

 You need a working voice recognition system, that sends the recognized text to the VoiceCommand item in openHAB.
 The easiest way of doing is by using HABDroid, which works out of the box.

-Other possible solutions are Tasker together with AutoVoice of Jasper (on Linux systems).
+Other possible solutions are Tasker together with AutoVoice (on Android) or Jasper (on Linux systems).

 ### Item structure
 Your items should follow this naming convention: